Former British Agent Admits Irish Citizens Were Waterboarded

-I’ve written before on An Sionnach Fionn about the widespread use of torture, both physical and psychological, by the British Forces in the North of Ireland, particularly during the 1970s and ‘80s.
-Thousands of men, women and children suffered various forms of abuse at the hands of British Army and British paramilitary police interrogators in military and police bases across the north-eastern part of Ireland during the first two decades of the conflict.
-From beatings in the cells to bound and hooded men being thrown out of hovering helicopters a few meters above the ground the records show countless accounts of brutality.
-Later these practices of torture were modified through the use of “special techniques” – psychological torture to you and me.
-The first victims were known as the “Guinea Pigs” and the effects of their treatment remains with them to the present day.
+I’ve written about the widespread use of torture, both physical and psychological, by the British Forces in the UK-administrated north-east of Ireland in a number of previous posts for An Sionnach Fionn.
+From the 1970s to the late ‘80s (and somewhat beyond), thousands of men, women and children suffered various forms of abuse at the hands of the United Kingdom’s military and paramilitary interrogators during some of the bloodiest years of the Long War, the so-called Troubles of 1966-2005.
+From the use of electric shocks in police cells to hooded men being thrown out of helicopters hovering a few metres above the ground the records illustrate countless acts of brutality.
+These practices were later expanded through the use of dedicated “special techniques” – mental torture to you and me.
+The first victims of this refined method were known as the “Guinea Pigs” and the effects of their treatment remains with them to the present day.

 “As to the morality, British reasoning is simple: we don’t use torture because it doesn’t work.
 Like the CIA we had to learn the hard way.
 In Northern Ireland, IRA terrorist suspects were waterboarded in the 1970s.
 Even using such techniques, it took time to overcome the subject’s resistance and by then the intelligence gained was virtually worthless.
 Intelligence is nothing if it is not timely.